paelzer/Arduino-RGB-GUI-control/README.md

       LED pin for green connected to Arduino pin 10 LED pin for blue connected to Arduino pin 11
       LED ground pin to Arduino GND pin

+## Software preparation

+* Adjust the COM port number definition in the rgb_control_gui.py file to match the COM port number on your system:
+      For example if your COM port has no. 2 adjust the line as follows:

+            ser = serial.Serial('COM2', 9600)